celenityy/Apple-Hardening/README.md

 * Enforces all domains are subject Certificate Transparency

-* Prevents disabling enforcement of Certificate Transparency for any installed certificates
+* Enforces that Certificate Transparency is applied for all installed certificates

 ### iOS